Hendon Police College: Graduates

-Peel Centre (1974-present)
+Peel Centre (1974–present)

 After World War II, there was debate about whether to reopen the college.
 Many considered the police did not need an "officer class" and were best-served by continuing to promote from the ranks.
 Eventually it was decided not to reopen it as an exclusive cadet college, but as the Metropolitan Police Training School for all entrants.
 The new National Police College, however, shared many of the principles behind Hendon, whilst in 1960 a Police Cadet College opened at Hendon for the new Metropolitan Police Cadet Corps or Force, formed in 1948 and consisting of full-time frontline employees who were aged 16–19.

-When the Royal Air Force left Hendon in the 1960s, the Metropolitan Police decided to rebuild the 1934-1939 college, which was renamed after Sir Robert Peel and reopened as the Peel Centre by Queen Elizabeth II on 31 May 1974, forty years to the day after her uncle opened the original Metropolitan Police College.
+When the Royal Air Force left Hendon in the 1960s, the Metropolitan Police decided to rebuild the 1934–1939 college, which was renamed after Sir Robert Peel.
+The new buildings were opened by Queen Elizabeth II on 31 May 1974, forty years to the day after her uncle opened the original Metropolitan Police College.
+The buildings were designed by the Metropolitan Police's surveyor and architect, John Innes Elliott.
 The Queen returned three times after that: in 1977 to open the new Hendon Gym, on 21 October 2001 she dedicated a memorial to Metropolitan Police officers and staff who lost their lives on duty, and on 3 January 2005 she visited the Casualty Bureau dealing with British nationals missing after the Asian tsunami.

 The last 17-week course at Hendon finished on 6 July 2007.
 It was replaced with a 26-week course known as Initial Police Learning and Development Programme (IPLDP) scheme.
 In the summer of 2011, owing to budget restraints, IPLDP was replaced with a new, slimline, entrants course, bringing foundation training at the college in line with the national requirement as set by the Association of Chief of Police Officers, the NPIA and the Home Office.

 The Peel Centre was redeveloped between 2014 and 2016, with Peel House, Simpson Hall and three tower blocks (previously used to house officers during initial training) demolished and sold to housing developer Redrow.
 The Metropolitan Police Book of Remembrance was moved from the old Simpson Hall in 2016 before its demolition and is now displayed at the entrance of the new Peel House.
 The memorial garden was also moved to its new home outside the new Peel House, with the original rose bushes and silver beech trees retained and replanted in the new location.
 The new Peel Centre sits on the site of the old Metropolitan Police swimming pool.